div-1div-2div-3div-4div-6

 A ninth grade student Diagnosed with Dyslexia in the fifth grade: Now that you have assessed Lacey, how long will it take my daughter to catch up to her peers?

-The WIST (Word Identification and Spelling Test) provides a Fundamental Literacy Index that provides insights into a students knowledge of symbol and sound relationships, and his ability to read and spell regular and irregular words.
+The WIST (Word Identification and Spelling Test) provides a Fundamental Literacy Index that provides insights into a students knowledge of symbol and sound relationships, and her ability to read and spell regular and irregular words.
 Reading words, sound-symbol connections and spelling are gate openers for higher reading and writing skills.
 Without these skills reading fluency, reading comprehension and writing are significantly impacted; although, the WIST does not measure reading fluency or comprehension.
 Lacey’s Fundamental Literacy Ability Index is in the 9th percentile, or a grade equivalent of 5th grade.
 The Fundamental Literacy Ability Index is composed of two components, and they are Word Identification and Spelling.
-Lacey’s score on the Word Identification component is in the 21st percentile and his score on the Spelling component is in the 7th percentile.
-His ability to spell words, 7th percentile, lags behind his ability to read words, 21st percentile, because students with Dyslexia are typically more resistant to spelling remediation than to word identification.
+Lacey’s score on the Word Identification component is in the 21st percentile and her score on the Spelling component is in the 7th percentile.
+Her ability to spell words, 7th percentile, lags behind her ability to read words, 21st percentile, because students with Dyslexia are typically more resistant to spelling remediation than to word identification.
 Lacey’s Sound-Symbol knowledge is in the 35th percentile.